The 15 funniest Friends episodes on Netflix, ranked

 9. The one the place the stripper cries (season 10, episode 11)

-Danny DeVito aka Officer Goodbody arrives at Monica and Chandler’s condominium to strip for Phoebe’s Bridal bathe.
-He’s panting, red-faced and sweaty, simply from climbing the steps within the condominium block.
+Danny DeVito aka Officer Goodbody arrives at Monica and Chandler’s residence to strip for Phoebe’s Bridal bathe.
+He’s panting, red-faced and sweaty, simply from climbing the steps within the residence block.
 It goes downhill from there.

 eight.
 The one with the jellyfish (season four, episode 1)